American Federation of Teachers

 Five divisions within the AFT represent the broad spectrum of the AFT's membership: pre-K through 12th-grade teachers; paraprofessionals and other school-related personnel; higher education faculty and professional staff; federal, state and local government employees; and nurses and other healthcare professionals.
 In addition, the AFT represents approximately 80,000 early childhood educators and nearly 250,000 retiree members.

-The AFT is governed by its elected officers and by delegates to the union’s biennial convention, which sets union policy.
-Elected leaders are Randi Weingarten, president; Lorretta Johnson, secretary-treasurer; Francine Lawrence, executive vice president; and a 43-member executive council.
+The AFT is governed by its elected officers and by delegates to the union's biennial convention, which sets union policy.
+Elected leaders are President Randi Weingarten, Secretary-Treasurer Lorretta Johnson and Executive Vice President Mary Cathryn Ricker, along with a 43-member executive council.